 Peavine Canyon Peavine Canyon often runs with water in the spring but drys up pretty quick in the summer.
 The only water in Peavine Canyon later in the year is usually located in a cattle trough about 3.5 miles below the Peavine Canyon Trailhead.

 Lower Canyon (Dark Canyon Primitive Area) Usually about two miles below Black Steer Canyon the stream starts flowing year round.

 Safety and Current Conditions

-Forest Service Staff patrolled Woodenshoe Canyon last week October 9-12, and found water a short ways up Cherry Canyon, near the Wates Pond area and at the Hanging Garden Springs.
+Forest Service Staff patrolled Woodenshoe Canyon during the week of October 9-12, and found water a short ways up Cherry Canyon, near the Wates Pond area and at the Hanging Garden Springs.
 Other Forest Service Crews were in the Dark Canyon side of the Wilderness several weeks ago and found that there was water near the junction with Trail Canyon but it was only a small amount.

 Several bears were seen in Dark Canyon last week as well so make sure you are keeping a clean camp.

 Also, please note that the BLM now prohibits campfires in the lower end of the canyon on the BLM managed portion of Dark Canyon.